Sacraments of the Catholic Church

 Sacrament defined: a visible sign instituted by Christ, through which the church confers sanctifying grace upon the soul who is properly disposed to receive it.

 Baptism is God's call to His children, a symbolic action which initiates a child into the Catholic community.
 It signifies the entrance of new disciples into full and universal membership in the Catholic faith.
 Baptizing infants is seen not only for what it takes away, original sin, but for what it gives, which is love and grace of God nurtured in community.

-Specified Sundays at 12:00 PM.
+First weekends during Mass or the third Sunday after the 10:30 AM Mass.
 Pre-registration for a class and attending a class is required.